fanfanafankianki/KubeServices/HelmCharts/artifactory_prod/README.md

-# JFrog Artifactory OSS Helm Chart
+# JFrog Container Registry Helm Chart

-JFrog Artifactory OSS is a free Artifactory edition to host Generic repositories.
+JFrog Container Registry is a free Artifactory edition with Docker and Helm repositories support.

 **Heads up: Our Helm Chart docs are moving to our main documentation site.
 For Artifactory installers, see [Installing Artifactory](https://www.jfrog.com/confluence/display/JFROG/Installing+Artifactory).**